 “Dietary needs of your large/giant breed dog can also change as they age—Cooper, our 9-year-old English Mastiff would agree!
 In his first two years of life, we had to be sure to feed a diet that allowed his growth rate to be steady to ensure proper skeletal and muscle development.
 This included adequate protein (minimum 30%), lower calorie density (lower fat), and a balanced ratio of calcium:phosphorus between 1:1 and 1:3, along with added vitamins and minerals like vitamin D, vitamin A, copper, zinc, and manganese for healthy bones.”

-It’s important to note that while our Large Breed formula isn’t made for all life stages and doesn’t meet the nutritional needs of puppies like Cooper, our Coastal Catch recipe is formulated for all life stages and checks all of Dr. Anne’s boxes!
-Made with a minimum of 32% protein, a balanced ratio of calcium:phosphorus, and all of the extra vitamins and minerals needed to support the growth of your large breed puppy, Coastal Catch is a great option to get your puppy started on the right paw until they’re ready to be switched over to an adult formula like Large Breed.
+It’s important to note that while our Large Breed formula is made for all life stages, recipes like Coastal Catch are formulated for all life stages and checks all of Dr. Anne’s boxes for large breed puppies!
+Made with a minimum of 32% protein, a balanced ratio of calcium:phosphorus, and all of the extra vitamins and minerals needed to support the growth of your large breed puppy, Coastal Catch is another a great option to get your puppy started on the right paw until they’re ready to be switched over to an adult formula.
+This recipe is also great if if you’re looking for a large breed dog food without chicken or just want to try out a different protein source.

 As with any food, meeting the nutritional needs of your large breed dog is super important so make sure to check with your vet that the food you are feeding is right for your dog and checks off all the boxes for your pup’s individual needs.